rfbaylon/Philosophy-Notes/Epistemology/Applied Epistemology/Why I Don't Read the News.md

 Here, I am going to argue that this ideal is vastly overstated.
 I will argue that the position that one is ethically obliged to keep up with current events is fairly untenable.
 I will then argue an even stronger position that, at least for most of the people that will be reading this piece, consuming the news is more harmful than beneficial.

+News is a broad word.
+For my purposes here, I want to talk only about the kind of news that crowds the headlines of the New York Times or the Washington Post.
+Mostly, these are state, national, and global news.
+Later, I will explicitly sidebar two kinds of news I think are important.
+My reasons for carving these kinds of news out will be revealed, but I believe these reasons generate a general principle of good information consumption.
 # Epistemic Obligation

+In this section, I only aim to argue against the idea that there is an ethical obligation to consume news, even if one has the time and resources to do so.

+# Good Information Consumption

+The first is local news.

+The second is specialty news; news related to the interests and passions of the reader.
+It would be prudent for people interested in computer parts to know when new processers are released, people interested in movies to know when their favorite director is going to release a new movie.
+Insofar as these projects are important, relevant news should probably be consumed.
+Obviously, with this kind of news there is no obligation to consume it, but I would not go as far as to argue that this news is harmful.